Notice of Privacy Practices

 The following categories describe the ways that we use and disclose health information.
 Not every use or disclosure in a category will be listed.
 However, all of the ways we are permitted to use and disclose information will fall into one of the categories.

 For Payment.
-We may use or disclose your PHI to your insurer, payor, or other agent in order to bill and collect payment for items or services we provided to you.
+We may use or disclose your PHI to the payment collection entity, your insurer, payor, or other agent in order to bill and collect payment for items or services we provided to you.
 For example, we may contact your insurance company, health plan, or another third party to obtain payment for services we provided to you.
 We may also contact you about a payment or balance due.

 For Health Care Operations.
 We may use and disclose health information about you for our day-to-day health care operations.
 For example, we may use your PHI to monitor the performance of the staff providing services to you.
 We may use your PHI to continually improve the quality and the effectiveness of the health care products and services that we provide to you.
 We may search various data providers and other healthcare providers in order to ensure we have accurate medical records as a means to ensure the highest quality of care.